-Far above the Arctic Circle and almost completely enclosed by the Baird and De Long mountains of the Brooks Range, the Noatak National Preserve extends more than 6.6 million acres protecting the largest untouched mountain-ringed river basin in America.
-Located 16 miles northeast of Kotzebue, the preserve along with the Gates of the Arctic National Park and Preserve contains almost the entire watershed of the Noatak River.
+Far above the Arctic Circle and almost completely enclosed by the Baird and De Long Mountains of the Brooks Range, the Noatak National Preserve extends more than 6.6 million acres, protecting one of the largest untouched mountain-ringed river basins in North America.
+Located 16 miles northeast of Kotzebue, the preserve, along with the Gates of the Arctic National Park and Preserve, contains almost the entire watershed of the Noatak River.
 In this transition zone, the northern coniferous forest thins out and gradually gives way to the tundra that stretches northward to the Beaufort Sea.
 The bulk of this land, 5.8 million acres, is designated wilderness.

 Noatak National Preserve is a remote jewel in Alaska’s parklands: no roads enter the preserve, and access is solely by air, boat, or snowmobile.
 The preserve is home to the the Noatak River, a designated Wild and Scenic River.
 As one of the least disturbed ecosystems in the world, it provides a unique opportunity for canoe and kayak trips.